 The RPB accepts rollover funds from other qualified 403(b) plans, 401(k) plans, IRAs and other tax-deferred plans.
 To verify that the funds are considered qualified retirement funds, participants must complete an RPB Rollover Transfer Form.
 Rollovers can be made via wire transfers or by checks.
 Rollovers will be shown separately from other RPB assets on account statements and will be subject to the same RPB rules and investment allocation choices as other RPB funds.
 It is important to note that money that is rolled over from sources other than URJ-affiliated congregations is not eligible for parsonage exclusion in retirement.
 The RPB also can’t accept rollovers from Roth IRAs.

 Information on Retirement Distribution Options

 The RPB Pension Plan offers several options for receiving distributions at retirement.
 Participants may establish a monthly distribution from their account under the Flexible Payment Option, roll over all or part of their account balance to another qualified retirement account, take a direct distribution of all or part of their account balance or purchase an annuity.
-Please see further information on our retirement distributions in the following descriptions and chart:
+Participants may choose one or a combination of these distribution options.
+Please see further information on our retirement options in the following descriptions and chart: